jkellyphilly/random-learning/go_intro/README.md

 Go is case sensitive.

 **Initial uppercase character means the symbol is exported**.
 This is the same as making the variable **public** in some languages... so a **lowercase character** would be the same as saying it's a *private* variable.

+### Setup
+(This)[https://go.dev/] is the main site for questions/documentation.
+I downloaded and then installed an extension for VSCode.